Skip to main content

 Tightening Procedure:

-3. Install new cotter pin and bend the ends
+3. Install new cotter pin through the hole and castle nut slots — bend both legs in opposite directions

-4. Torque the jam nut against the tie rod
+4. Torque the jam nut to 80 Nm against the tie rod body

 1. Reinstall the wheel

-2. Hand-tighten lug nuts in a star pattern
+2. Hand-tighten lug nuts in a cross/star pattern

 3. Lower the car off jack stands